 Metadata should be machine-readable and machine-actionable; that is, data need to be richly and systematically described in the way that machine can interpret and navigate all the metadata and linked data across different websites, and retrieve and transmit the right ones for a person conducting semantic queries.
 There are standard methods available for data documentation called metadata standards, which should be used if suitable for the data.
 The Fairdata Qvain metadata tool makes describing and publishing research data smooth and effortless for researchers without requiring technical skills.

 It is strongly recommended to use Fairdata Qvain metadata tool to describe and publish your (meta)data.
 Qvain is part of the Fairdata services to support your research data to go FAIR.
-Data described and published by Qvain metadata tool are transferred automatically to Finnish metadata warehouse Metax, which is integrated with both Etsin (research dataset finder) and the Finnish National Information Hub (in Finnish: Tutkimustietovaranto, a service also commissioned by the Ministry of Education and CSC).
+Data described and published by Qvain metadata tool are transferred automatically to Finnish metadata warehouse Metax, which is integrated with both Etsin (research dataset finder) and the Finnish National Research Information Hub (in Finnish: Tutkimustietovaranto, a service also commissioned by the Ministry of Education and CSC).

 Other important issues include data formats, file naming conventions, version control, and directory structure.
 See Data formats and organizing.

-Remember that you shall register both your publications and datasets in Haris - Hanken's research database.
+Remember to register both your publications and datasets in Haris - Hanken's research database.
 The information you have registered in Haris about your datasets will also be transferred to Etsin and the National Research Information Hub, as well as displayed on Hairs public portal.

 More information, see:

 Long-term preservation refers to the fourth category.
 That is, data is preserved for more than 25 years.
 When creating your data, you need to consider how long it will be preserved.
 Also remember to check discipline-specific, funder-related, and publishers' data preservation time length requirements.

 Finnish Ministry of Education and Culture has established Fairdata-PAS service (Digital Preservation Service for Research Data) for Finnish research organizations for long-term preservation of the nationally most significant research data.
 The service is meant for digital preservation of research datasets that have significant value to the organization or on a national level currently and especially also in the future.